nojronatron/java-code-challenges/docs/readme-graphs.md

 Undirected

-- Each edge is bi-directional.
+- Each edge is bidirectional.
 - Static, in than there is not directed traversal between Neighbors via an Edge.

 Directed or "Digraph"